Priestia megaterium: Recombinant protein production

-Phylogenetically, based on 16S rRNA, P. megaterium is strongly linked with B. flexus, the latter distinguished from P. megaterium a century ago, but only recently confirmed as a different species.
-P. megaterium has a complex plasmid content as well as some phenotypic and phylogenetic similarities with pathogens B. anthracis and B. cereus, although itself being relatively harmless.
+Phylogenetically, based on 16S rRNA, P. megaterium is strongly linked with Priestia flexa (formerly Bacillus flexus), the latter distinguished from P. megaterium a century ago, but only recently confirmed as a different species.
+P. megaterium has a genome comprising a chromosome of about 5.1 Mb (roughly 5,300 genes) with a low G+C content of around 38%; the strain QM B1551 additionally carries seven indigenous plasmids (about 417 kb, ~523 genes), one of the largest plasmid arrays sequenced in a single strain, while the plasmidless strain DSM319 is commonly used as a laboratory and expression background.
+This complex plasmid content is a notable feature of the species.
+It shares some phenotypic and phylogenetic similarities with the pathogens B. anthracis and B. cereus, although itself being relatively harmless.

 Isolation

 P. megaterium is ubiquitous in the environment.
 In addition to being a common soil bacterium and an endophyte, it can be found in various foods (including honey and bee pollen, in which most microorganisms do not grow) and on a variety of surfaces, including clinical specimens, leather, paper, stone etc. It has also been isolated from cattle feces, emperor moth caterpillars, and greater wax moth frass.